genius101/MERN-Project3/project3.md

 b) Configure Proxy in package.json

-- [ ]	Change directory to ‘client’:
+- [ ]	Change directory to client by using the command:
 - [x]	cd client

-- [ ]	Open the package.json file and add the key value pair in the package.json file "proxy": "http://localhost:5000"
+- [ ]	We need to open the package.json file and add a key value pair in the package.json file
 - [x]	nano package.json

-- [ ] Add the key value pair in the package.json file:
+- [ ] Add this key value pair in the package.json file:
 - [x] "proxy": "http://localhost:5000"
 - [ ] (This can be added to any part of the file)
+- [ ] Save and Exit

-- [ ]	Now, ensure you are inside the Todo directory, and simply do:
+- [ ]	Now, make sure you are inside the Todo directory, and simply run the command below:
 - [x]	npm run dev
+- [ ]	You show have the same result as the image below if everything goes well

 ![2 b iii](https://user-images.githubusercontent.com/10243139/117582022-f217f880-b0f7-11eb-8d2d-f4cc0365cb06.jpg)

-- [ ]	Your app should open and start running on http://<PUBLIC-IP>:3000
+- [ ]	Your app should open and start running on http://PUBLIC-IP:3000

 ![2 b iv](https://user-images.githubusercontent.com/10243139/117582065-2095d380-b0f8-11eb-8e2a-6686c1b7b245.jpg)